Voice over and social media: where, why, how?

 I'm getting there!
 My advice: invite colleagues to join your network, with a little word of introduction because why not?
 Also, once you've accepted your invitation, don't jump on your new contact to ask them for all sorts of things - advice, liking your page, their client list (you'd be surprised what kind of requests you can get...)
 Your contacts aren't there to be exploited, you're establishing a relationship with them.
 And relationships take time to build.share

 How do you do it?
 Like and comment on your colleagues' posts that interest you and, extremely important: share the work or content they post that inspires you (that's what the 'share' buttons are for).
-I've noticed a very strong resistance to sharing colleagues' posts on social networks.
+I've noticed a very strong resistance to sharing colleagues' posts on social media.
 It costs us nothing and only takes a few seconds, so why?
 Is it laziness, or a fear of putting someone else in the spotlight?
 Whatever the case, I strongly advise you to share: it can only be good for you.

 And don't forget to express your gratitude when colleagues share your posts by commenting (and not just by liking): they've taken the trouble to repost you, so the least you can do is thank them, right?